Autofill Help

 <input type="file">

 - A It depends on the type of CAPTCHA.
 To my knowledge there is currently no way to extract text from a CAPTCHA image with 100% accuracy using JavaScript.
-Please post in the support group if you have a good solution for this.
+Please post in the Discord community if you have a good solution for this.
 However, it is possible to auto-check the "I'm not a robot" reCAPTCHA.
 For example, here's a rule that works on this reCAPTCHA demo:

 Type = JavaScript